Current Architectural Styles in Florida

 Characteristics of the West Indies home include:

-• The trademark stucco/siding combination with the first floor typically finished in stucco and the second floor with siding.
+• The trademark stucco/siding combination with the first floor is typically finished in stucco and the second floor with siding.

 • Other character traits include a metal roof repair and replacement, large wooden verandas, vaulted ceilings, and tongue and groove roof decking.